How do you balance working at multiple schools?

 Clear Communication & Expectations

-When I first moved to Hawaii, I was assigned to 2 schools (fortunately, they were within .5 mile of each other!).
-Once school was large, with 2-3 classes per grade level while the other only had 1 class per grade level.
+When I first moved to Hawaii, I was assigned to 2 schools (fortunately, they were within a half mile of each other!).
+One school was large, with 2-3 classes per grade level, while the other only had 1 class per grade level.
 Despite being small, the second school had a much larger caseload.

 Simplify your schedule